Q: Do you havethis plant/seeds for sale? How much does it cost?

 I'm a returned costomer, can I get my promised 10% discount?

 that came with your previous order.
-If you lost it, we'll send you a
+If you lost it, Contact us to request a new code before you place your next order.

 If you already placed your order without using a coupon, we can add extra plant to your order to cover unused discount.